-It often affects an arm, leg and may spread to another part of the body and is associated with dysregulation of the autonomic nervous system resulting in multiple functional loss, impairment or disability.
+CRPS is characterized by excessive pain from stimuli, severe pain, swelling near the injury site, and changes in the skin.
+It often affects an arm and/or leg and may spread to another part of the body.
+RSD is associated with dysregulation of the central and autonomic nervous systems, which can result in limited function of the limb, impairment and disability.

 - Heart disease

-At the Blatman Health and Wellness Center, our goal is not only to treat and relieve your Reflex Sympathetic Dystrophy symptoms.
-Let our chronic pain specialists help to unlock the source of your pain and work towards eliminating the cause.
+At the Blatman Health and Wellness Center, our goal is not only to treat and relieve your Reflex Sympathetic Dystrophy symptoms, but resolve the problem causing your pain.

 Almost all cases of RSD follow from a significant injury to fascia followed by immobilization.
 We have the most success treating RSD by working with what has followed from the original fascia injury.

 Regenerative treatments for myofascial pain include stem cell therapy, PRP treatments and trigger point injections.
 These therapies treat the painful area in a way that catalyzes the body’s healing processes.
 Chronic pain treatments like stem cell therapy have the potential to repair damaged tissue at the affected area.